forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

 > some parts are explorative and need to be checked

-> Currently (May 2021) collection of topics of atoms arrangement relevant for other part of this page.
+> Currently (May 2021) a loose collection of topics, how atoms arrange to form matter.
+Mainly topics relevant for other part of this page are discussed.
 The topics are sketchy and incomplete.
 Long-term goal: Description how atomic elements arrange to form inorganic or organic matter.

 ## Content
 * [Content](#content)